Travelbound logo

 Half day See on map

-You can choose from a range of fun and educational activities and experienced chateau staff are on hand to ensure that the students are having fun all day and night.
-Activities can include: archery, a blind trail walk, survival skills, initiative exercises, using various sports facilities for sporting games (such as the seasonal outdoor swimming pool), planting a tree and circus frenzy to name a few.
+You can choose from a range of fun and educational activities, and experienced chateau staff are on hand to ensure that the students are having fun all day and night.
+Available activities include: a blind trail walk, survival skills, initiative exercises, using various sports facilities for sporting games (such as the seasonal outdoor swimming pool), planting a tree and circus frenzy to name a few.

 Half day See on map

-This long embroidered scroll is the most important relic to survive from the 11th century.
+This long embroidered scroll is the most important relic to have survived from the 11th century.
 Students can see the epic story of William of Normandy’s conquest of England in 1066, and consider the French and British interpretation of events.
 Tip: A workbook is available in French for MFL students.
-A workspace can be pre-booked for one hour for school groups with a replica tapestry image.
+A workspace with a tapestry image replica can be pre-booked for one hour for school groups.

 1 hour See on map